President of Armenia: Election process until constitutional changes in 2015

 The elections of the president are held according to the procedures defined by the Constitution and the law.
-The president of the Republic used to be elected by the citizens of the Republic of Armenia for a five-year term of office.
-Every person having attained the age of thirty-five, having been a citizen of the Republic of Armenia for the preceding ten years, having permanently resided in the Republic for the preceding ten years, and having the right to vote was eligible to be elected as President of the Republic.
-The same person could not be elected for the post of the President of the Republic for more than two consecutive terms.
-The election of the President of the Republic was held fifty days prior to the expiration of their term of office according to the procedure defined by the Constitution and the law.
-The candidate who had received more than half of the votes is elected President of the Republic.
+The president of the republic used to be elected by the citizens of the Republic of Armenia for a five-year term of office.
+Every person having attained the age of thirty-five, having been a citizen of the Republic of Armenia for the preceding ten years, having permanently resided in the Republic for the preceding ten years, and having the right to vote was eligible to be elected as president of the republic.
+The same person could not be elected for the post of the president of the republic for more than two consecutive terms.
+The election of the president of the republic was held fifty days prior to the expiration of their term of office according to the procedure defined by the Constitution and the law.
+The candidate who had received more than half of the votes is elected president of the republic.

 If the election involves more than two candidates and none of them receives the required number of votes, a second round of election is held on the fourteenth day following the voting.
-The two candidates having received the highest number of votes may participate in the second round of election of the president of the Republic.
-In the second round the candidate who receives the highest number of votes is elected President of the Republic.
+The two candidates having received the highest number of votes may participate in the second round of election of the president of the republic.
+In the second round the candidate who receives the highest number of votes is elected president of the republic.
 If only one candidate runs for the election, they can be elected if they receive more than half of the votes of electors participated in the polls.
-If the president of the Republic is not elected, a new election is appointed and the voting is held on the fortieth day following the date of appointment of the new election.
+If the president of the republic is not elected, a new election is appointed and the voting is held on the fortieth day following the date of appointment of the new election.

-The president of the Republic takes office on the day when the term of office of the previous president expires.
-If the president of the Republic is elected by new or extraordinary elections, they shall take office on the twentieth day following the elections.
+The president of the republic takes office on the day when the term of office of the previous president expires.
+If the president of the republic is elected by new or extraordinary elections, they shall take office on the twentieth day following the elections.

-In case is insuperable obstacle for one of the candidates arise, the elections of the president of the Republic should be held off for two weeks.
+In case if insuperable obstacles for one of the candidates arise, the elections of the president of the republic should be held off for two weeks.
 In case if the insuperable obstacles are not removed, new elections should be held upon end of the two-week term, on the fortieth day.
 In case of decease of one of the candidates before the elections day, new elections are held, and the voting takes place on the fortieth day after the appointment of the new election day.